hpi-swa-teaching/Liquid/packages/Liquid-UI.package/LQUserSetMenu.class/README.md

-Creators can create new polls in this menu.
+Users can view, add and remove UserSets in this menu.